vLLM: LLM Inference That Doesn’t Waste Your GPU

 Preface

 vLLM is a library for running LLMs on GPUs.
-It is designed to be fast and efficient, and is a great choice for running LLMs on GPUs.
+It is designed to be fast and efficient.
 Before we even start talking about vLLM and why it's so fast, we need to understand a few things about LLM inference.
 First and foremost, we need to understand the KV cache.

 KV cache, in one picture